gosulja/cvm/README.md

 # cvm (cat virtual machine)
-A register based bytecode virtual machine compiler.
+A stack based bytecode virtual machine compiler inspired by JVM.

 # features
 * Mathematical expressions such as `1+2` or `(5*5) - 10 / 2`.